hyperledger/fabric-contract-api-go/tutorials/getting-started.md

 Startup the simple fabric network using:

-> Note: this command will not exit
+> Note: this command will continuously print output and will not exit

 ```
 docker-compose -f docker-compose-simple.yaml up